Luckily for you, we have you covered.

 Why personal devices?

 Think of your facility and employees.
-Can you have a monitor covering ever possible leak point?
+Can you have a gas detection monitor covering ever possible leak point?
 Likely not.
-You and your staff need a mobile device that monitors for personal safety.
+You and your staff need a mobile gas detection device that monitors for personal safety.
 The ease of having a gas detection monitor clipped to your belt or safety harness insures every employees personal safety.

 While having any of these devices is not a legal requirement, the repercussions of a leak, deadly or not, can costs massive sums of money in insurance costs, fines, or lost revenue due to a shut down.
 Even though there are no particular laws for personal safety, there are OSHA Confined Space Regulations that define what is and isn’t a hazardous environment and the requirements you need to meet prior to an inspection.